svandragt/lamb/readme.md

 - sqlite based
 - twitter like interface
-- register to a flock, index of blaats
+- register to a flock, index of bleats

 # Getting started